chef/chef-web-docs/chef_master/source/provisioning_aws.rst

        The name of the resource block and also the name of the role to create.
    * - ``inline_policies``
      - **Ruby Type:** Hash
-       Inline policies which _only_ apply to this role, unlike managed_policies which can be shared between users, groups and roles.
+       Inline policies which **only** apply to this role, unlike managed policies which can be shared between users, groups and roles.

 Examples
 -----------------------------------------------------
-The following examples demonstrate various approaches for using resources in recipes.
-If you want to see examples of how Chef uses resources in recipes, take a closer look at the cookbooks that Chef authors and maintains: https://github.com/chef-cookbooks.

 **Create IAM role**

 ..
 To create IAM role: